 Healing the Nation

-With its comfortable design and durability, it’s easy to see why AnkleAid is currently being used by Elite Pro and College Athletes and Trainers on a daily basis.
+With its comfortable design and durability, it’s easy to see why AnkleAid is currently being used by Elite Pro and College Athletes and Athletic Trainers on a daily basis.
 In addition AnkleAid is in use by Physical Therapy Centers, Podiatrists, post-op surgery patients, seniors, weekend warrior rec athletes, high schools, and individuals across the United States.
 Just imagine what it can do for you!

 “As an avid runner, there’s nothing worse than being stuck inside with a bum ankle.
 I needed something that would help me heal quickly, but I’m incredibly sensitive to cold so I was never able to treat my ankle for as long as my doctors recommended.
 Because AnkleAid allows me to keep my toes out of the water, I’m able to keep my ankle in the ice bath longer, giving my ankle the full treatment it needs to heal fast.

 Already obsessed.
 It feels SO GOOD.
 Beats peas by 10,000%!"

 Kari Lynne, Avid long distance runner